 Have you a wet bulb thermometer in your house?
 That question was asked at the meeting of the Men's Club, which was held Friday evening, June 8, at the home of Dr. Edward L. Keyes.
 The speaker of the evening was Floyd W. Parsons, well-known as a writer on economic subjects for World's Work, Saturday Evening Post, and editorial director of The Gas Age.
-Mr. Parsons said he was talking about nothing in particular, but he had a great deal of interest to say, and in asking the had a great deal of interest to say, and in asking the question as to wet bulb thermometers he was replying to a question as to how moisture can be increased in our homes.
-When the atmosphere is humid in summer, he said, we realize that we feel the heat more than we do when there is little humidity, but people often fail to realize that by increasing the moisture in their homes in winter time. winter time the atmosphere is made more healthful and the amount of coal consumed can be reduced.
-In reply to the question, only one man held up his hand, but as a result of the address of the evening there are likely to be more wet bulb thermometers in Forest Hills, unless people are anxious to increase the size of their coal bills unnecessarily.
+Mr. Parsons said he was talking about nothing in particular, but he said he was talking about nothing in particular, but he had a great deal of interest to say, and in asking the question as to wet bulb thermometers he was replying to a question as to how moisture can be increased in our homes.
+When the atmosphere is humid in summer, he said, we realize that we feel the heat more than we do when there is little humidity, but people often fail to realize that he increasing the moisture in their homes. realize that by increasing the moisture in their homes in winter time the atmosphere is made more healthful and the amount of coal consumed can be reduced.
+In reply to the question, only one man held up his hand, but as a result of the address of the evening there are likely to be more wet bulb thermometers in Forest Hills, unless the result of their coal hills. people are anxious to increase the size of their coal bills unnecessarily.

-Mr. Parsons dwelt at length upon waste in industry, particularly the reckless use of coal.
-Referring to the cycle theory of business depression, he said that great harm is being done by much of the agitation, for it tends to cause rather than prevent depression.
+Mr. Parsons dwelt at length upon waste in industry particularly the reckless use of coal.
+Referring to the harm is being done by much of the agitation, for it tends to cause rather than prevent depression.
 He believes that just as panics have been prevented by the Federal Reserve Bank system, periods of depression could also be prevented to a large extent.
-But if people are put in the mental attitude of expecting periods of depression, they are sure to come are sure to come.
+But if people are put in the mental attitude of expecting periods of depression, the are sure to come.

-The club voted \$100 from its treasury for the Mothers'
+The club voted \$100 from its treasury for the Mothers